Volunteer With Leopards

 Project Detail

-Wildlife ACT is officially contracted by the international wild cat organisaiton, Panthera, to conduct Leopard population surveys within KwaZulu-Natal.
-This project was started due to high hunting levels outside of the game reserves causing the Leopard populations within protected areas to decline.
+Wildlife ACT is officially contracted by the international wild cat organization, Panthera, to conduct Leopard population surveys within KwaZulu-Natal.
+This project was started due to increasing persecution outside of game reserves causing the Leopard populations within protected areas to decline.
 In response to this Panthera, together with Ezemvelo KwaZulu-Natal Wildlife, worked together to rewrite legislation regulating the trophy hunting and control of Leopards that may enter outside communities.

 This project is continued, now with the aid of Wildlife ACT, to ensure that the new regulations are adhered to and are sustainable for the years to come.
 For more information visit the Panthera website.

 The surveys are spread across an area that covers 100 – 120 km2 and runs for 50 days before moving to a different reserve.
-Estimates of Leopard population size in any given area are determined using capture-recapture models which is why this survey will run within KwaZulu-Natal for up to 5 years.
+Estimates of Leopard population size in any given area are determined using capture-recapture models which is why this survey will run within KwaZulu-Natal for years to come.

 How Do I Get There?